MatrixOrbital/Arduino-HelloWorld/README.md

 # Arduino-HelloWorld
-A very quick Hello World demo with an ASCII counter
+A very quick Hello World demo with an ASCII counter withan Arduino

 This is a very fast simple example getting an Arduino Uno displays on a Matrix Orbital I2C LCD.